demisto/content-docs/docs/contributing/marketplace.md

 3. Completing the form

-   1. **Creating a New Pack**
+   1. **Create a New Pack**

-          If you are contributing a new pack then complete these steps, otherwise follow the form-filling instructions in _Updating an Existing Pack_.
+          These instructions are only intended for creating a new pack.
+If you have a pack that you need to update, follow the instructions in the _Update an Existing Pack_ section.

           1. Fill in additional details, such as, pack name, author, and description.
           2. Log in to your GitHub account so you can participate in the review process of the pull request that will be opened for your content pack.
           3. Sign the [Palo Alto Networks Contributor License Agreement](https://github.com/demisto/content/blob/master/docs/cla.pdf).

-   2. **Updating an Existing Pack**
+   2. **Update an Existing Pack**

           If your contribution is an update to an existing pack, complete the following steps.
 (See _[Notes](#notes)_ for more information regarding updating an existing pack.)